 Order of Priority for Non-Chronic Households in PSH Four or more episodes of homelessness?
 12+ months of homelessness?
 Has Severe Service Needs?
-Other 1 No Yes Yes N/A 2 No No, but still considered Yes N/A 3 No No, but still considered No Coming from unsheltered location, Safe Haven or Emergency Shelter 4 No No No Disability, coming from Transitional Housing e) It is the responsibility of each program to clearly document within their files when the unit was vacated and the efforts they took to reach out to chronically homeless individuals/ families in the geographic area.
+Other 1 No Yes Yes N/A 2 No No, but still considered Yes N/A 3 No No, but still considered No Coming from unsheltered location, Safe Haven or Emergency Shelter 4 No No No Disability, coming from Transitional Housing

-Summary of the Order of Priority for Non-Chronic Households in PSH f) It is the responsibility of each program to complete and submit the online survey, Chronic Prioritization Turnover Unit Survey.
+- e) It is the responsibility of each program to clearly document within their files when the unit was vacated and the efforts they took to reach out to chronically homeless individuals/ families in the geographic area. - f) It is the responsibility of each program to complete and submit the online survey, Chronic Prioritization Turnover Unit Survey.